 We know that for many people turning 18 is a big step.
 The role of a child representative will automatically end on the child participant’s 18th birthday.

-We will contact you and the child participant before they turn 18.
-We will talk to you about how we can support you and the child participant with this transition.
+We'll contact you and the child participant before they turn 18.
+We'll talk to you about how we can support you and the participant with this transition.